People – DND Guidelines for Hybrid Work

 Please note: if an employee is on long-term leave, the manager can cancel their work agreement or let it expire.

-It is the manager/supervisor's responsibility to approve any changes to the employee's work agreement.
-For operational reasons, a manager may need to change the schedule or conversely, an employee may need a change to accommodate their personal schedule.
+It is the manager/supervisor’s responsibility to approve any changes to the employee’s work agreement.
+For operational reasons, a manager may need to change the schedule or conversely, an employee may request a change to accommodate their personal schedule.
 In either case, a conversation between manager and employee is required, and appropriate processes must be followed if an amendment, exception, or accommodation are needed.

-For example, supervisors may, with reasonable notice, approve changes to an employee's in-office schedule where the employee may not be required to "make up" their day in the office, such as:
+For example, supervisors may, with reasonable notice, approve changes to an employee’s in- office schedule where the employee may not be required to “make up” their day in the office, such as:

 • The employee is required to take training off-site.